SheepTester/longer-tweets/_posts/2026-06-01-recruiters.md

 ## Vos Consultants

-they allegedly have a "start up" with money yet are too timid to reveal its name. they euphemistically refer to it with exclusively ai buzzwords
+they allegedly have a "start up" with money yet are too timid to reveal its name. they euphemistically refer to it with exclusively ai buzzwords across three emails

 not only will you get two hundred thousand bases but they will grant you equity they deem "generous"